pcrmapping/ameth/README.md

 Authentication/recruitment vessel for the [PriConne Mapping](https://pcr.til.pm) project.

+**Note: This service is not deployed into production yet as it's missing features.**

 ## Development

 You will need `poetry` to deal with dependencies.
 Running `poetry install` in the project folder should take care of everything.